Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Sophia.md

 somehow the game won't load anymore and I'm trying to figure that out

 ### 2025-06-06 slowly debugging ghost
-got rid of the infinite loop; made new constructor for Tetromino so rotations hopefully work properly
+got rid of the infinite loop; made new constructor for Tetromino so rotations hopefully work properly\
+managed to fix rotations, but now there are inconsistencies with line clearing (and probably with the criteria for a box being empty)